Merkoba/Effer/README.md

 Can change to other encrypted files within the program.

-Destroy function which deletes the file and exits the program.
+Destroy function which overwrites the file several times and exits the program.

 Path autocompletion with Tab.